AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Full conference hall in the QEII Centre, hundreds of attendees packed closely, stage lighting, conference badges visible

-Packed House – full main hall during the keynotes (not everyone fit inside)
+Packed house – the main hall during the keynotes (not everyone got in)

 Close-up of the audience in the darkened conference hall, diverse attendees with badges and laptops, following the presentations with concentration